matthiasak/radial-menu/main-article.md

 1. Demonstrate a UI approach for an interactive web documentary,
 2. Establish a "DIY" code ethic for this UI, and
-3. Cover the understated simplicity in the JS, CSS, and HTML code for this UI
+3. Demonstrate how JS, CSS, and HTML can be combined to expressively create original interfaces

 The context of this article is an original interface developed for an "interactive web documentary" called Facing North ([http://areyoufacingnorth.com](http://areyoufacingnorth.com)).
 The main interaction of Facing North involves a rotating menu, which fades in when the screen is touched or the mouse is moved during video playback, and fades out again after a few seconds.